georgedobreff/discord-llm-bot/README.md

 * Can process images and GIF embeds from users and respond to them accurately.

+* LLM is aware of replied to messages.

 ## Installation

 ### Discord App Setup